unoplatform/uno.extensions/doc/Overview/Mvux/ListStates.md

 }
 ```

 Another overload is `UpdateAsync`, which allows you to apply an update on items that match a criteria.
-The `match` predicate is checked for each item.It the item matches the criteria, the updater is invoked which returns a new instance of the item with the update applied:
+The `match` predicate is checked for each item.
+It the item matches the criteria, the updater is invoked which returns a new instance of the item with the update applied:

 ```csharp
 public async ValueTask TrimLongNames(CancellationToken ct = default)